 An exquisite combination between land and sea, the Ossagon Trail is truly wonderful.
 Listed as one of the 100 Classic Hikes of California, it’s easy to see why it is such a beloved trail.

-Beginning in Prairie Creek Redwood State Park, hikers are immediately immersed in old growth forest.
+Beginning in Prairie Creek Redwood State Park, hikers are immediately immersed in old-growth forests.
 It was wonderfully encapsulating to be surrounded by such magnificent trees.

 Take your time going back up.
 I was again struck by the magnificence of the redwoods the same way I was on the way in.